cdgamedev-university/COMP120-A1-Graphics/README.md

 # comp120-tinkering-graphics

-This is the Tinkering Graphics project.
+This code has been written as part of the Tinkering Graphics tasks in the COMP120 module at Falmouth University.
-You complete this project in C#, following the Tinkering Graphics workshop activities and the algorithms on LearningSpace.
+This is a social Media Filter that could be integrated into any social media app.

 Usage Instructions:
 - Launch program